 For example, Bark requires that you install a desktop app on your home computer, then plug in your child’s phone.
 You can only monitor text messages on iPhone when your child’s device is home and on the same Wi-Fi as your computer.

 BrightCanary is different.
-Simply log into your child’s iCloud account, and the app will automatically begin monitoring new text messages sent to your child’s device — including group chats.
+Simply log into your child’s iCloud account, and the app will automatically begin monitoring new text messages sent to your child’s device — including group chats and deleted texts.
 Download BrightCanary here to get a free trial.

 Monitoring apps and parental controls are useful, but they’re only part of the puzzle.
 The most reliable method for monitoring your child’s texts is to look at their messages and talk to them about their experience.